FilipRin/ETrivia-DjangoWebApp/README.md

   It was developed in Django (Python-based framework), but we also used MySQL for relational databases, Javascript (JQuery) for page functionality with Ajax for event-handling.
   Testing was done using Selenium IDE and WebDriver.
 Database design was done in Erwin data modeler.
   Apart from coding, I also wrote documentaion about functionality of certain parts of project, project architecture and diagrams in StarUML, formal inspection of another team's project as well as database design specification.

+-*NOTICE*- I uploaded parts of code that i worked on, so a lot of code is left out that makes this project work, because it belongs to colleagues.
+If you want to see project in action you can contact me directly.